steve21124/checkmein/README.md

 ## What it is?

-CheckMeIn is an iPad app for businesses willing to provide their customers with the best check-in experience.
+iPad app for businesses.
 Customers just have to point their profile pic to the iPad to instantaneously check-in.
 No connection is required on the customers' side.
+One of the [Foursquare global hackathon winners](http://blog.foursquare.com/2011/09/28/announcing-the-global-hackathon-winners/).

 ## How-to use it?